 In 2019, I started my Masters by Research with the Fenner School of Environment and Society’s Difficult Birds Research Group at ANU, in collaboration with the University of the Sunshine Coast’s Detection Dogs for Conservation Lab.
-My dog Zorro and I work with Dr. Dejan Stojanovic and PhD candidate Adam Cisterne, looking at the potential for using conservation dogs to identify Tasmanian masked owl habitat by finding masked owl pellets (castings).
+Zorro and I work with Dr. Dejan Stojanovic and PhD candidate Adam Cisterne, looking at the potential for using conservation dogs to identify Tasmanian masked owl habitat by finding masked owl pellets (castings).

 Zorro passed his field trials with flying colours in early 2020, and is now working with the Difficult Birds Research Group to conduct masked owl pellet surveys in Tasmanian forests.
 Zorro is a toy enthusiast, and will do almost anything for a squeaky ball.